 Stack them high to give the table a tiered look.
 Furthermore, fill them with farm food or flowers!

 Celebrate birthdays with sparkles!
 They’re fun and really get the celebration started!
 Buy them from Tops Malibu.

 Adding a little classic charm with COW Tales vanilla, chewy candy!

-Of course, we had to have some cow bells at the party!!
-I bought them from Amazon and they’re great quality!
-They were loud, but fun and the kids got to take them home if they wanted.
+Of course, you have to have some cowbells at the party!!
+Found these from Amazon and they’re great quality!
+They’re loud, but fun and the kids got to take them home if they wanted.
 Not sure the parents loved that idea!

 I kept the activities pretty simple as our yard already has a trampoline and a fort with swings.
 I did set up an area for an outdoor movie and we played Pig in the City on the side of the house.
 You can see more about our outdoor movies here and what projector we use.